This post may contain affiliate links. See my disclosure for more info.

 Yes, it really is that simple.
 Think back to what you know about Ebenezer Scrooge before his transformation, before the ghosts visit him.

 In one particular scene in the book, Scrooge is visited by two men asking for a donation to help the poor.
-Scrooge impolitely declines and mentions they are better off debt, which will “decrease the surplus population.”
+Scrooge impolitely declines and mentions they are better off dead, which will “decrease the surplus population.”

 We also know that Scrooge was a wealthy man because of all of the swindling and robbing of the poor he did.
 It is absolutely true that saving as much as you can will grow your wealth.
 But…